quintilesims/layer0/docs-src/docs/reference/setup-cli.md

 ---
 ## Apply
 The **apply** command is used to create and update Layer0 instances.
+Note that the default behavior of apply is to push the layer0 configuration to an S3 bucket unless the `--push=false` flag is set to false.
+Pushing the configuration to an S3 bucket requires aws credentials which if not set via the optional `--aws-*` flags, are read from the environment variables or a credentials file.

 ### Usage
 ```